drewseph1/Helpful-Powershell-Scripts/README.md

 # Helpful-Powershell-Scripts
 Powershell scripts that allow me to focus more on the things I enjoy

+<h3>Vuln Formatter</h3>
+<p>Vuln Formatter reads in a CSV export containing vulnerabiltiy data from a scanning tool and outputs each vulnerability as outlined below.
+The script will create one text document per component identified by the scanner.
+The end goal is to find a way to create these vulns automaically within the script itself rather than having to copy/paste, but I'm thrilled at what I've got up to this point as it already saves me a lot of time with removing the formatting piece.
+I will certainly update this as I progress in it's development!</p>
+<h1>Formatting</h1>
+<p>Vulnerabilty Identifier:Vulnerabiltiy Description.
+Remediation Version</p>

 <h3>Convert n Extract</h3>
 <p>Searches for any file extensions that you specify and, upon finding one, will extract the contents within the directory recursively into a folder with the same name.
 I use this a lot for vetting source code in order to ensure file traversing is possible with OSS scanners.</p>